OneGov/dev/README.md

     tox -c src/onegov.core -- -k test_my_test

+## Add New Development Packages

+To add a package that should only be availalable in the development environment, add it to requirements.txt

+Version pins should be added to constraints.txt

 ## Profiling

 To profile all requests, set `profile` in the onegov.yml to `true`.
 This will